Yorko/mlcourse.ai/book/topic02/topic02_visual_data_analysis.md

 Let’s create a [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) representation of the same churn data we have been using.

 The name of the method looks complex and a bit intimidating: *t-distributed Stochastic Neighbor Embedding*.
-Its math is also impressive (we will not delve into it here, but, if you feel brave, here is the [original article](http://www.jmlr.org/papers/volume9/vandermaaten08a/vandermaaten08a.pdf) by Laurens van der Maaten and Geoffrey Hinton from [JMLR](http://www.jmlr.org/)).
+Its math is also impressive (we will not delve into it here, but if you feel brave, here is the [original article](http://www.jmlr.org/papers/volume9/vandermaaten08a/vandermaaten08a.pdf) by Laurens van der Maaten and Geoffrey Hinton from [JMLR](http://www.jmlr.org/)).
 Its basic idea is simple: find a projection for a high-dimensional feature space onto a plane (or a 3D hyperplane, but it is almost always 2D) such that those points that were far apart in the initial n-dimensional space will end up far apart on the plane.
 Those that were originally close would remain close to each other.

 Essentially, *neighbor embedding* is a search for a new and less-dimensional data representation that preserves neighborship of examples.